Fajriocta/DS-on-Marketing_campaign/README.md

 # DS on Marketing_campaign
-In this section, i'm trying to do Exploratory Data Analysis in python. with Boost the profit of a marketing campaign and do some various machine learning
+In this section, i'm trying to do Exploratory Data Analysis in python. with Boost the profit of a marketing campaign and do some machine learning, K-NN and clustering

 EDA_on_dataset1 = This data focuses on Exploratory Data Analysis